Our position in the reporting landscape

 GRI and the IFRS Foundation

-In March 2022, GRI and the IFRS Foundation signed a Memorandum of Understanding (MoU) to coordinate their work programs and standard-setting activities as well as join each other’s consultative bodies related to sustainability reporting.
-By working together, the IFRS Foundation and GRI provide two pillars of international sustainability reporting – a first pillar representing investor-focused capital market standards of IFRS Sustainability Disclosure Standards developed by the International Sustainability Standards Board (ISSB), and a second pillar of GRI sustainability reporting requirements set by the Global Standards Setting Board (GSSB), compatible with the first and designed to meet multi-stakeholder needs.
+By working together, the IFRS Foundation and GRI provide two pillars of international sustainability reporting – a first representing investor-focused capital market standards, the IFRS Sustainability Disclosure Standards (set by the International Sustainability Standards Board - ISSB), and a second pillar of GRI sustainability reporting requirements (set by GRI Global Sustainability Standards Board - GSSB).

 GRI and EFRAG

-Key developments include:
+Key recent developments include:

 The GRI Perspective